Advancing the analysis of resilience of global phosphate flows: Materials and methods

 \subsection{Simplifying the estimation}

-A final consideration is whether the estimation setup for weighting the flow data can be simplified.
-This is important to gain insights about the applicability of this method to other resources or goods.
+A final consideration is whether the setup for finding the optimal weights of the goods categories can be simplified.
+This is important in order to gain insights about the applicability of this method to other resources or goods.
 While for the case of P, both the origin and the (preliminary) end use are relatively easy to determine, we can assume that for many other cases use data will not be available in comparable accuracy, since the variety in terms of applications is typically much higher than it is for P.

 This means that one will typically be in a situation where a goods category weighting will have to be estimated based only on data on the origination.
 For the case of P this would mean that we would modify equation \ref{eq:D}, i.e., set the weight for the fertilizer use part $\alpha_U$ to 0.